-Table of Contents Date of Information 1 Compensation Discussion & Analysis 13 Equity Compensation Plans 20 Other Information 1 Skill & Experience of CGCC Members 13 Performance Graphs 22 Forward-Looking Statements 1 Executive Compensation Philosophy & Strategy 11 Report of the Corporate Governance & Compensation Committee 23 Invitation to Meeting 2 Compensation Consultants 11 Statement of Governance Practices 23 General Information 3 Total Compensation Components 12 Additional Information 24 Frequently Asked Questions 4 Compensation Decision-Making Process 13 Schedule A Statement of Governance Practices 25 Business to be Conducted 6 Relationship Between Company Performance & NEO Compensation 14 Appendix A Mandate of the Board of Directors 29 Voting Instructions 7 Summary Compensation for Named Executive Officers 17 Appendix B Corporate Governance & Compensation Committee Charter 31 Nominees for Election 10 Fiscal 2023 Compensation Mix 17 Appendix C Investment Committee Mandate 31 Employment Contracts 17 Appendix D Position Descriptions 35 Director Compensation 19 Appendix E Employment Equity & Diversity Policy 37
+Table of Contents Date of Information 1 Compensation Discussion & Analysis 13 Equity Compensation Plans 20 Other Information 1 Skill & Experience of CGCC Members 13 Performance Graphs 22 Forward-Looking Statements 1 Executive Compensation Philosophy & Strategy 11 Report of the Corporate Governance & Compensation Committee 23 Invitation to Meeting 2 Compensation Consultants 11 Statement of Governance Practices 23 General Information 3 Total Compensation Components 12 Additional Information 24 Frequently Asked Questions 4 Compensation Decision-Making Process 13 Schedule A Statement of Governance Practices 25 Business to be Conducted 6 Relationship Between Company Performance & NEO Compensation 14 Appendix A Mandate of the Board of Directors 29 Voting Instructions 7 Summary Compensation for Named Executive Officers 17 Appendix B Corporate Governance & Compensation Committee Charter 31 Nominees for Election 10 Fiscal 2024 Compensation Mix 17 Appendix C Investment Committee Mandate 31 Employment Contracts 17 Appendix D Position Descriptions 35 Director Compensation 19 Appendix E Employment Equity & Diversity 37 Policy 37

-WE WELCOME YOU TO Our 55th Annual Meeting of Shareholders
+WE WELCOME YOU TO Our 56th Annual Meeting of Shareholders

-Dear Fellow Shareholders.
+Dear Fellow Shareholders,

-On behalf of Melcor's Board of Directors and our Management Team, I invite you to attend the 2024 Annual General Meeting (the "Meeting") of shareholders.
-Our Meeting for 2024 will be moving to an online platform via the LUMI AGM Platform, with details provided below.
-This allows our Shareholders, regardless of geographic location, to have an equal opportunity to participate in, and contribute to, the Meeting being held.
+On behalf of Melcor's Board of Directors and our Management Team, I invite you to join us for the 2025 Annual General Meeting (the "Meeting") of shareholders.
+Our Meeting for 2025 will once again be hosted on the LUMI AGM Plarform, in a virtual only format, with details provided below.
+This format allows our Shareholders, regardless of geographic location, to have an equal opportunity to participate in, and contribute to, the Meeting being held.